ikr/ikr.su-blog/_posts/2015-01-27-is-an-inheritance.markdown

 -- Cool drawing Plato!

 -- Thanks.
-Now, the green hatched square, which is so close to the viewport's border, receives a command to change its width.
-The viewport has been designed by an experienced OOP practitioner, and, of course, it works with rectangles polymorphically.
+Now, the green hatched square, which is so close to the viewport's border, receives a command to increase its width.
+The viewport has been designed by an experienced OOP practitioner, and, of course, it works with `Rectangles` (`Squares` included) polymorphically.
+It thinks:
+   "Alright, the width grew, but there's no vertical overlap with the viewport area, I can safely ignore that change!"
+TADA!
+A bug!

+-- But... but...

+-- So, is `Square` a `Rectangle`?

+-- #$$%^&*~@-!!!